Clio Logo

 One of several historical markers in the area related to the Battle of Westport, this marker designates the location of a Confederate battery on October 23rd, 1864

-The Battle of Westport is widely regarded as the most historically significant Civil War battle place west of the Mississippi.
-The battle occurred in modern-day Kansas City from October 21-23, 1864, and the Confederate defeat battle was a turning point in the war in this region and marked the end of the Confederate threat in the West.
-As the largest battle in the West with over 30,000 combatants, the three-day battle resulted in about 1,500 fatalities for both the United States Army and the forces who marched under the banner of the Confederate States of America.
+The Battle of Westport is widely regarded as the most historically significant Civil War battle to take place west of the Mississippi River.
+The battle occurred in modern-day Kansas City from October 21-23, 1864, and the Confederate's defeat battle was a turning point in the war in this region and marked the end of the Confederate threat in the West.
+As the largest battle west of the Mississippi River with over 30,000 combatants, the three-day battle resulted in about 1,500 fatalities for both the United States Army and the forces who marched under the banner of the Confederate States of America.
 The scale, significance, and high casualties led to the Battle of Westport earning the nickname “Gettysburg of the West.”

 Castel, Albert.
 General Sterling Price and the Civil War in the West.
 Baton Rouge.
 LSU Press, 1993.